Beauty And The Beast Part 2: Apprehending The Missing Supercurrent

 Again since $h_{\chi'}\in\mathbb{Z}$ and $h_{\chi}\in\mathbb{Z}+\frac{1}{2}$, we see that the OPE has square-root singularity.
 The second part of the statement follows by similar arguments. \end{proof} \end{prop}

 We will now identify a subspace of $\mathscr{H}_{BB}$ which forms an SVOA.
 To get an SVOA, we anticipate that we need to include the $\theta=-1$ subspace of the twisted sector.
 But then from Proposition \ref{prop:sqrtsingope}, we see that we can neither have the $\theta=+1$ subspace of the twisted sector nor the $\theta=-1$ subspace of the untwisted sector.
-Thus we are led to the following theorem. \begin{thm} The subspace
+Thus we are led to the following theorem which was first proved in \cite{huang_1996} in the standard formalism of VOAs. \begin{thm} The subspace